navi-language/website/index.md

 features:
   - title: Simple and Clean Syntax
     details: Designed with a straightforward and clean syntax.
-  - title: No Implicit Type Conversion
-    details: Enforces explicit type conversion to prevent unexpected behavior and errors, ensuring that data types are managed with intention and clarity.
   - title: Modern Optional-Type and Error-Handling Design
     details: With a modern design of optional types and error handling, Navi allows developers to gracefully manage exceptional cases and abnormal data.
   - title: No NULL Pointer Panic, Safe Runtime